unional/type-plus/readme.md

 [![Visual Studio Code][vscode_image]][vscode_url]

-More than 200 type utilities for [TypeScript].
+More than 200 type utilities for [TypeScript] for applications, library, and type-level programming.

 [type-plus readme](./type-plus/README.md)